-To detect these issues loop and MAC flap detection in available on Meraki switches.
+To detect these issues, loop and MAC flap detection is available on Meraki switches.

 Loop detection feature is by default enabled in Meraki switches.
 It sends a loop-detection control packet and monitors those to detect the loop and generate an event log/SNMP trap on the Meraki dashboard.

 All the Switches in the topology will periodically generate broadcast probe packets that are sent out on every active logical port.
 This period defaults to 10 seconds.
 These probe packets are uniquely identified by a broadcast address (ff:ff:ff:ff:ff:ff), the Cisco SNAP Organization Code (00:00:0c), and the SNAP PID 0x013c as shown in the 60 seconds packet capture below

 If the switch received this packet and sees its own mac address it will report a loop to the dashboard and generate an event log shown below

 An event log will be generated right away the first time a loop is detected, logs will be generated every 30 seconds after that to avoid populating event logs with the same information.

 MAC flap detection feature is enabled by default in Meraki switches.
 This feature will monitor the MAC forwarding table and if a MAC address is learned 3 times or more on different ports within 10 seconds MAC flap detection feature will report it to the dashboard as shown in the image below

 Loop detection feature will not log ports blocked by STP.

 If there is a loop it is expected to see both loop detection and MAC flap detection logs.